About

 SIgn up to be notified of products as they become available.We post a few knives every week or two.

-Andrew Lindsay is a knifemaker in the Ashdown Forest in Sussex, with ten years experience specialising in culinary knives for professional chefs and home cooks.
+In the Ashdown Forest in Sussex, UK, Andrew Lindsay hand makes knives for chefs and home cooks.

 PACKAGING